 Mainstream customers primarily want low risk, evolutionary progress (from an established supplier), and familiarity.
 And every technology or innovation that is currently in the mainstream got there through the creation of a low-risk offering.
 Eighty-five percent of all new products fail because the creator doesn’t emphasize and deliver the perception of low risk.

-That’s why the risk-lowering techniques we have created are unique, address the realities of doing business in an environment of increasing, multi-dimensional risk.
+That’s why the risk-lowering techniques we have created are unique, and address the realities of doing business in an environment of increasing, multi-dimensional risk.

 Elements of the Low Risk Recipe